imaginando/imaginando.github.io/vs/layer-manager.md

 - **Photos** - Open the iOS photo picker (iOS only)
 - **Reset** - resets background media

-The layer manager has four other buttons; the circle icon on the left opens and closes the color panel, to the right the mixer icon toggles the modulation section, the grid icon displays the modulation matrix, and the waveform icon opens the audio/MIDI file loader.
+The layer manager has four other buttons; to the left of the layers is the circle icon, which opens and closes the color panel, and to the right of the layers there are three  buttons to access the modulation section, the modulation matrix, and the audio/MIDI file loader.

 ## Audio/MIDI file loader